akhomy/date_time_day/README.md

 ## Introduction

-Datetime Time Day provides the ability to store date (start, end) time of single day.
+Datetime Time Day provides the ability to store start, end times of the single day.

 ## Requirements